Step 3 – Deceased Estate Administration Guide

 - make sure you remain healthy and are in the right frame of mind; and

 - be proactive and not be afraid to seek support and assistance when needed.

-3.1 Stay Healthy and Seek Help & Assistance
+3.1 Stay Healthy and Seek Help & Bereavement Assistance

-As the Executor, Administrator or Next of Kin this is a difficult time.
-Oftentimes a loss of a loved one cannot be prepared for entirely and it is a very emotional time.If you are stressed, feel overwhelmed, are alone or need a break once in a while throughout this process, it is important to remember to:
+We understand that this is a difficult time as the Executor, Administrator or Next of Kin.
+Oftentimes, a loss of a loved one cannot be prepared for entirely and it can be a very emotional time.If you are stressed, feel overwhelmed, are alone or need a break once in a while throughout this process, it is important to remember to: